- Search The Registry

 - My Account

 On this date in 1897, Lucille Bogen was born.
-She was an African American blues singer.
+She was a Black blues singer.

 From Armory, MS, she spent her early years in Birmingham, AL, and had strong ties with that city’s Black underworld.
 A big-voiced woman, Bogan made some important strides in the classic female blues tradition throughout the 1920s and early 1930s.
 Singing with surprising frankness about abusive men, prostitution, and a taste for both whiskey and sex, her recorded work is all solidly filled with pro-feminist outlooks, all the more surprising considering the era when her best work was done.